fbpx

 Arlington Heights, IL dentist Dr. Brent Engelberg offers a full range of general dental services, from routine dental cleanings to dental fillings and periodontal therapy.
 General dentistry is the foundation of helping patients maintain a healthy smile for a lifetime.
 Our dentist office puts an extra focus on gum disease prevention.

-Dr. Engelberg and our experienced dental care staff at AH Smiles also consider patient education an important part of our preventive care protocol.
-We take the time to provide personalized hygiene tips for each patient, tailored to their unique oral health needs.
+Dr. Engelberg and our experienced dental care staff at AH Smiles consider patient education an important part of our preventive care protocol.
+We take the time to provide personalized hygiene tips tailored to each patient’s unique oral health needs.

 General Dentistry Services At AH Smiles

 Dr. Engelberg is dedicated to helping you maintain lasting dental health with advanced techniques, materials, and oral hygiene products.
-Your routine dental visits will include:
+Your routine dental visits will include the following:

-Routine visits to our Arlington Heights dentist office allow Dr. Engelberg to spot dental problems in the early stages when conservative treatment options can be most effective.
-We may notice subtle changes in your gum tissue, the appearance of the tongue, or overall dental health that can indicate a larger health concern.
+Routine visits to our Arlington Heights dentist office allow Dr. Engelberg to spot dental problems early when conservative treatment options can be most effective.
+We may notice subtle changes in your gum tissue, the tongue’s appearance, or overall dental health that can indicate a larger health concern.
 Certain medical conditions may show early warning signs in the mouth, and early treatment can offer the best prognosis or avoid complications.

-Dr. Engelberg considers himself a partner in your overall health care, emphasizing the important role that oral health plays in overall health and well-being.
+Dr. Engelberg considers himself a partner in your overall health care, emphasizing oral health’s important role in overall health and well-being.
 Routine visits enable us to get to know you, understand your concerns, and monitor your dental health.

 Reasons to See a Dentist

 Tooth sensitivity and/or toothaches: When your teeth hurt, this could result from injury or even a sinus infection.
 However, other causes of tooth pain or sensitivity may include a dental cavity or an infection.
-If you notice any discomfort in or around your tooth, we suggest seeing a dentist for a thorough exam and diagnosis.
+We suggest seeing a dentist for a thorough exam and diagnosis if you notice any discomfort in or around your tooth.

 Sore jaw: If you notice soreness in your jaw or difficulty opening and closing your mouth, you may need to see the dentist.
 If ignored, TMJ disorder and bruxism can lead to soreness in the jaw and serious complications.
 The doctor can examine your jaw to see if you need treatment for either of these issues.

-Chronic headaches: Along with a sore jaw, persistent headaches can also indicate jaw joint strain, such as caused by TMJ disorder, or teeth grinding (bruxism).
-As we mentioned above, the doctor can diagnose the cause of your discomfort and recommend the appropriate treatments if he discovers TMJ issues with bruxism.
+Chronic headaches: Along with a sore jaw, persistent headaches can indicate jaw joint strain, such as caused by TMJ disorder or teeth grinding (bruxism).
+As mentioned above, the doctor can diagnose the cause of your discomfort and recommend the appropriate treatments if he discovers TMJ issues with bruxism.

-Missing teeth: Don’t delay treatment even if you lose a single tooth.
-Over time tooth loss can lead to misalignment, problems eating and speaking clearly, and if you lose multiple teeth, you could even develop an older appearance due to facial collapse.
+Missing teeth: Don’t delay treatment even if you lose a tooth.
+Over time, tooth loss can lead to misalignment and problems eating and speaking clearly.
+If you lose multiple teeth, you could even develop an older appearance due to facial collapse.

 Damaged teeth: If you chip or break a tooth, always schedule a visit to our dentist office.
 A damaged tooth exposes the sensitive inner structure to harmful bacteria, increasing the risk of cavities and infection.